Healthy Homes Assessment Haumoana

 Home Assessments Haumoana for Rental Properties

-There are a variety of things you should look for when conducting the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a myriad of concerns to be able to examine when conducting a house assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
+Some examples include:

-The consequences of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling can be significant for property managers and landlords.
-For specialist advice get in touch today to schedule your rental property home assessment.
+The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of an tenancy solutions ruling could be significant for property owners and landlords.
+For expert assistance, get in touch today to schedule your rental property house evaluation.

 home assessments for rental properties